JasonGao76/students/_posts/Time_Box_Entrees/2023-12-19-Legalandethicalconcerns.md

   - People can face fines and prison sentences depending on the severity of the case.

 # <span style="color:cadetblue">Popcorn Hack #2</span>
 If a person copies and earns $2,500 from plagiarized work what legal repercussions could they face?
 Would they face fines or prison sentences, and for how long?
+Could go to prison AND be fined, up to potentially like tens of years and thousands of dollars.

 ## <span style="color:pink">Copyright and Intellectual Property</span>